 1 & 2 Pay-Per-Click (PPC)

-Mobile App Install Ads – You can run these ads through your Google Ads account.
+Mobile App Install Ads – Google has special ads to let you advertise your mobile app.
+You can run these ads through your Google Ads account.
 App install ads allow users to install your app directly from your Google Ad by linking to your app’s listing in the Google Play store.
 These ads are visible in the Google Search and Display networks, as well as YouTube and Google Play.
 The cost average of mobile app install ads can range between $0.25 and $1.00.

 Mobile App Ad Extensions – If you’re already running Google Ads, you may be familiar with ad extensions.
+These are another great way for you to advertise your mobile app.
 If you’re not familiar with ad extensions, they are additional items such as links, callouts, locations, or phone numbers that follow your Google ad.
 For example, if you see a phone number listed after the ad description, that is an ad extension.

 When a user clicks on the headline of your ad, they will be directed to the landing page you designated for that particular ad; however, when they click on the app extension, they will be directed to download your app.
 As with all ad extensions, there is no guarantee that the app extension will appear with your ad.
 Additionally, the app extensions will be limited to tablet and mobile phone users.
 You can also use a site extension link to direct visitors to the mobile banking page on our website.
 This allows you to measure how many people clicked to the respective store to download your app.
 It is also a friendly option for iOS users.